FadilSmajilbasic/Deduplicator/README.md

 # Usage instructions

-## Start the deduplicator service
+## Start the deduplicator REST service

-##### Prerequisites:
+##### Requisites:
 - MYSQL service running
-- Have a MYSQL user with enough access to create a nd modify table and database structure
+- Have a MYSQL user with enough access to create and modify table and database structure
+- nodejs version >12.16
+- npm version >6.13.4

 ##### Configuration file setup: